 During our adventures in and near Eugene, we got a taste of both the nature-infused day trips and distinctive urban weekend excursions.
-Here are some of the best parks, cities, and hidden gems, you should check out while staying or visiting Eugene.
+Here are some of the best parks, cities, and hidden gems, we got to explore while visiting the Eugene area.

-The Top 9+ Days Trips and Weekend Getaways from Eugene: State and National Parks, Cities, and Everything in Between
+The Best Days Trips and Weekend Getaways from Eugene: State and National Parks, Cities, and Everything in Between

 8-minute drive from Eugene

-When in Eugene, you need to plan a day trip to Springfield.
+When in Eugene, you must plan a day trip to Springfield.
 Known as the “typical American town”, the place is said to give birth to the world-famous Simpsons cartoon series.
 The city is clearly proud of its remarkable “invention”.
-It shows its fondness for the yellow characters through copious murals adorning buildings and walls.
+It shows its fondness for the yellow characters through copious murals that adorn buildings and walls.